mgblow/node4i/team/structure.md

 ## Overview & Purpose
-To achieve leadership in Industry 4.0, it is important for Fanitoring to clearly define the roles and responsibilities of each team member.
-This will help establish a well-structured team, similar to the existing structure of Fanap, but with necessary expansions to meet the desired goals.
+To achieve leadership in Industry 4.0, it is important for Node4i to clearly define the roles and responsibilities of each team member.
+This will help establish a well-structured team, similar to the existing structure, but with necessary expansions to meet the desired goals.

 ## Structure Standards